Eligibility for Chronic Fatigue Syndrome and VA Disability Rating

 VA Rating Criteria for Chronic Fatigue Syndrome (CFS)

-Once the Chronic Fatigue Syndrome is diagnosed, its severity is assessed using the VA’s disability rating schedule under Diagnostic Code 6354.
-The VA disability ratings are assigned based on the frequency and intensity of the symptoms, and to what extent they disrupt daily activities:
+Once the Chronic Fatigue Syndrome is diagnosed, veterans are assigned VA disability ratings governed by 38 CFR § 4.88b, Diagnostic Code 6354.
+Ranging from 0% to 100%, these ratings are given based on the frequency and intensity of the symptoms, how much they disrupt daily activities, and the presence of incapacitating episodes.

 • 100% Rating: Symptoms are nearly constant and so severe that they almost completely restrict routine daily activities and may prevent self-care entirely.